-- You can also purchase a lot of it through the links above.
-Anything in green is a link and you can click on the word to be taken to a place where you can purchase that product.
+- You can also purchase a lot of them through the links above.
+The green links take you to the website where you can purchase that particular product.

-- Much of it can also be found at your local Target / Walmart.
+- Most of it can be purchased at your local Walmart or Target